Classification of Nerve Injuries

-Various classification systems have been devised to grade the severity of a nerve injury.
-The functions of a classification are:
+Various classification systems have been developed to grade the severity of nerve injuries.
+These systems serve several important functions:

 Basic Anatomy